christopherkullenberg/offentligautredningar.se/README.md

 # offentligautredningar.se
-Scripts and source data for building [offentligautrednignar.se](offentligautredningar.se).
+Scripts and source data for building [offentligautredningar.flov.gu.se](http://offentligautredningar.flov.gu.se).
 This database will contain index of Statens Offentliga Utredningar based on the digitalised repository made public by the National Library of Sweden.